yujinakayama/atom-lint/README.md

 * `atom-lint.LINTER.path`

-By default Atom-Lint automatically refers the environement variable `PATH` of your login shell if it's `bash` or `zsh`, and then invokes the command.
+By default Atom-Lint automatically refers the environment variable `PATH` of your login shell if it's `bash` or `zsh`, and then invokes the command.
 If you got a problem with `PATH`, use this setting.